kailash-manasarovar/statement/docs/timeline/2024/april.md

 - He looks exactly like he did at the [choir concert set up in December 2022](../2022/december.md#choir-concert) and other occasions.
 - I immediately see the trap and decide to ignore them completely.
 - I walk past them.
-- I'm nearly at the tunnel when the drugs kick in and I start to think differently about everything, and feel spaced out.
+- I'm nearly at the tunnel when the drugs kick in and I start to think differently about everything.
 - I nearly stop and turn to look, but I don't, I keep going towards the tunnel.
 - Just inside the tunnel, set up on the left side, is a guitarist busker.
 I leave him a euro.
 - I don't remember getting home.
 - The guitarist is someone I've never seen before but one of the [Spanish engineers in Bali](may.md#bali) will remind me of him.
 - From now until I leave for Madrid, I'm higher than usual at home.
 - I find myself playing along more with the online stalking such as with the [Beams account](may.md#beams), and with fake accounts on [Telegram](may.md#telegramsignal) which I genuinely believe to be the trumpet teacher.
-- I believe the gypsies were instructed to drug me at this time, and organize something to happen back at my apartment while I was sedated, as preparation for the [Bali trip](may.md#bali) where numerous paying tech-bro porn-addicts lay in wait.
+- I believe the gypsies were instructed to drug me at this time, and organize something to happen back at my apartment while I was sedated, as preparation for the [Bali trip](may.md#bali) where numerous high-paying tech-bro porn-addicts lay in wait.
 - I guess there could be some CCTV of all that, there are countless cameras along the Carrer Diana.

 !!! tip "Checking on X for clues on this evening's true date"